| IMPORTANT WARNING

 - Press the patch firmly for at least 30 seconds.
 Be sure that the patch sticks well to your skin, especially around the edges.

-- When you are finished applying the patch, wash your hands with only clear water right away.
+- When you are finished applying the patch, wash your hands with water right away.

 - When it is time to change your patch, peel off the old patch and apply a new patch to a different skin area.